FudanVI/benchmarking-chinese-text-recognition/README.md

 - [ ] Fix the experiment settings, e.g., dataset division, input size, etc. (**Jingye Chen**)
 - [ ] Complete a series of baselines (**All**)
 - [ ] Analyze the difference between Chinese texts and English texts（**Xixi Xu**）
+- [ ] Train a model to provide the baseline, and publish the code and pre-trained weihgt ()
 - [ ] Write a paper, and publish it at arXiv!!!

 ## Datasets